 19 Ways to Use Hemp and Marijuana That You Never Expected

 Hemp is one of the strongest, most durable and most versatile plant-based materials known to man and it has been used for commercial and industrial purposes dating back decades.
 It can be used for so SO many things that you probably never even knew.
 Like what, you ask?
-Here’s 19 ways to use hemp that you never expected…
+Here are 19 ways to use hemp that you never expected…

 - To Build Walls